BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 python VDJ_display.py --files path/to/file1.xlsx path/to/file2.xlsx --output_dir path/to/output --style combined
 ```

-## **Bugs**
+## Bugs

 1. The annotation tool has a bug where it incorrectly annotates segments that are spaced closely together, within 5 base pairs of the start coordinate.
 It thinks certain segments are different segments, but in reality they are actually the same, only the correct segment is not being chosen.
 2. The environment manager has a bug where it is unable to activate environments containing Python packages like `pandas`, etc., within a Python script.
-The activation of packages like `BLAST` can be activated within the Python scripts because they are command line tool that are not activate directly running python.
+The activation of packages like `BLAST` can be activated within the Python scripts because they are command line tool that are not activated directly running python.
+3.